Course Groups

 You will apply your philosophical capacities to the discipline of education.Education

 In this set of courses, you will learn the nature and content of education, and its context and structure, especially in India.
 We begin by a broad overview of what a democratic conception of education entails, and what the values and ethics that define educational structures are.
-We examine aspects of education that encourage learning and the role of a teacher in the learning process. will explore and evaluate classroom practices and environments and learn how educational processes determine what is worth teaching.Foundations
+We examine aspects of education that encourage learning and the role of a teacher in the learning process. will explore and evaluate classroom practices and environments and learn how educational processes determine what is worth teaching.Education

 Courses to strengthens critical thinking, logical reasoning and trains you in effective verbal and written communication.Foundations